 “Oh, he’s just catching flies.”
 This piece of flippant advice was given to me when my son was an infant.
 The observation stemmed from my son sleeping with his mouth open.
-Of course, this is a standard sleeping position amongst babies and can be quite normal if the baby has a blocked nose, for example.
+Of course, this is a standard sleeping position for babies and can be quite normal if the baby has a blocked nose, for example.
 But when this behaviour is carried over extended periods of time, or even years, at what point does it go from ‘cute’ to concerning?

 Physiologically, mouth breathing can also cause a child’s face to elongate by forcing the jaw into an unnaturally recessed position which causes the palate to narrow.
 This misshaped mouth then causes the teeth to cluster and become crooked.
 Throughout this whole process, the child may get consistent headaches.
 Mouth breathing also nullifies the body’s natural filter system: the nose, which can lead to the child becoming more susceptible to colds, tonsillitis, coughs and chest infections.
 A misshaped jaw and clustered teeth can also cause speech impediments, such as a lisp.